sophiajt/actress/README.md

 To this end, Acress supports one trait, called ```Actor``` that represents the minimal requirements on your data types to be used in the actor system.
 Once you pass a value that meets these requirements into spawn, the system effectively turns your data structure into an actor/active object.
 After doing so, it hands you the channel end-point that you can communicate with the actor.

 Once an actor is spawned, you can't have any more direct interaction with it.
-In essence, it becomes isolated thanks to Rust's type system, effectively moving all communication with it to be asynchronous.
+In essence, it becomes isolated thanks to Rust's type system, effectively making all communication with it to asynchronous.

 Another key feature is that communicating with the actors is all-in-one via the message channels.
 That is, the end-point you get when you spawn an actor serves as a way of also detecting the health of an actor.
 If an actor has closed its side of the channel, then this will be detectable as you drain the messages.